OpenPonk/demo-editor/README.md

 ```
 Metacello new
 	baseline: 'DemoEditor';
-	repository: 'github://dynacase/demo-editor/repository';
+	repository: 'github://openponk/demo-editor/repository';
 	load.
 ```

-This is a part of [DynaCASE platform](https://dynacase.github.io)
+This is a part of [OpenPonk platform](https://openponk.github.io)